YBCS/RPS_GA/README.md

     - [x] limit score to a particular max score
     - [x] each agent will store numOfAgent agents of all types (maximum).
 If max is reached, we will remove one of the agent with smallest net score.
         - example if there are 6 agents (numOfAgents is 2), a rock agent will have a history property like: history: [rock: [(2 rock)], p: [(2 p)], s: [(2 s)]]
-    - [] a new generation will look at all of history for getting accurate fitness
+    - [x] a new generation will look at all of history for getting accurate fitness
     - [] every 100 generation, back up all the weights
-    - [] use ml5js library and see that it works
+    - [x] use ml5js library and see that it works
         - [] can replace with own library later

+    - try # right now, its not learning well.
+        - remove quad tree and make sure all agents visible to all agents (maybe its the blidness that is making it incapable of learning)
+        - being stationary is still not solved (try punishing more harshly)
+        - reevaluate its finess calculation, (I might be missing something here)

     - to check how its done in others: